googleinterns/tsunami-security-scanner-utilities/README.md

 #### Option 1.
 Using the API

-The bootstrap script will build a client JAR file at `client/build/libs` directory, use the following command to call the deployment API and deploy an application to the GKE cluster:
+The bootstrap script will build a client JAR file located at `client/build/libs` directory.
+Use the following command to call the deployment API and deploy an application on the GKE cluster:

 ```shell script
 # Deploys an unauthenticated Jupyter notebook.